Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical Dicke model and phase space

-In Fig.~\ref{fig:Peres_lattice_Jz}, we show how the two ESQPTs of the Dicke model get manifested in the expectation values of the $z$-component of pseudospin $\hat{J}_z$.
+In Fig.~\ref{fig:Peres_lattice_Jz}, we show how the two ESQPTs of the Dicke model manifest in the expectation values of the $z$-component of pseudospin $\hat{J}_z$.
 Both ESQPTs are marked by dashed vertical lines.
 The first ESQPT is associated with a visible peak, where the lowest expectation value $\langle \hat{J}_z \rangle$ occurs.
-At the second ESQPT the full atomic phase space becomes available, and for energies $\epsilon \geq 1$, the expectation value $\langle \hat{J}_z \rangle$ fluctuates around zero, which is visualized as an horizontal region.
+At the second ESQPT the full atomic phase space becomes available, and for energies $\epsilon \geq 1$, the expectation value $\langle \hat{J}_z \rangle$ fluctuates around zero, which is visualized as a horizontal region.

 Studies of the Dicke model in resonance, where $\omega = \omega_0$, suggested that the emergence of quantum chaos was caused by the precursors of the ESQPT~\cite{Emary2003PRE,PerezFernandez2011,Bastarrachea2014PRAb}, but the detailed analysis of non-resonant cases and a close look at the vicinity of the QPTs in resonance showed that both phenomena, ESQPTs and chaos, respond to different mechanisms~\cite{Chavez2016}.
-When $\omega > \omega_0$ there regular regions persists at energies higher than $\epsilon=-1$ in the superradiant phase ($\gamma > \gamma_{\text{c}}$).
+When $\omega > \omega_0$ there regular regions persist at energies higher than $\epsilon=-1$ in the superradiant phase ($\gamma > \gamma_{\text{c}}$).